Nanoscale imaging of reduced forward bias at V-defects in green-emitting nitride LEDs: Introduction

 The wall-plug efficiency (WPE) of light-emitting diodes (LEDs) is defined as the output optical power per unit input electrical power.
-Today, blue-emitting, III-nitride LEDs exhibit peak WPEs exceeding 95 \% \cite{kuritzky2017}.
-However, as the Indium content in the InGaN quantum well alloys is increased in order to produce LEDs emitting at longer wavelengths, WPE drops precipitously \cite{weisbuch2015}, resulting in the so-called green gap \cite{usman2021} and the use of III-phosphide technologies in the red \cite{krames1999}.
-There are on-going efforts in academic and industrial research laboratories to explore strategies aimed at improving WPEs of long-wavelength III-nitride LEDs, with the goal being to produce efficient white-light emitters.
+Today, blue-emitting, III-nitride LEDs exhibit peak WPEs exceeding 90 \% \cite{kuritzky2017}.
+However, as the Indium content in the InGaN quantum well alloys is increased to produce LEDs emitting at longer wavelengths, WPE drops precipitously \cite{weisbuch2015}, resulting in the so-called green gap \cite{usman2021}.
+There are on-going efforts in academic and industrial research laboratories to explore strategies aimed at improving WPEs of long-wavelength III-nitride LEDs, with the goal being to produce efficient white-light lamps based on color-mixed emitters.
 Success would have significant technological and economic advantages for lighting and micro-LED screen applications \cite{fan2023, hsiang2021}.